ckjellson/textalloc/README.md

 direction: (str), default None
     Sets the preferred direction of the boxes with options:
     (south, north, east, west, northeast, northwest, southeast, southwest).
-x_logscale_base: (int), default None
-    Base of x-axis log-scale, required if the scaling of the x-axis is "log"
-y_logscale_base: (int), default None
-    Base of y-axis log-scale, required if the scaling of the y-axis is "log"
 avoid_label_lines_overlap: (bool), default False
     If set to True, avoids overlap for drawn lines to text labels.
-src_crs: (object), default None
+plot_kwargs: (dict), default None
-    Default crs of data, required when using transform in kwargs.
-    For example one can set src_crs=cartopy.crs.TransverseMercator() which is default in matplotlib if using transform=cartopy.crs.PlateCarree(). plot_kwargs (dict, optional): kwargs for the plt.plot of the lines if draw_lines is True.
+    kwargs for the plt.plot of the lines if draw_lines is True.
+**kwargs: ()
-**kwargs: (), kwargs for the plt.text() call.
+    kwargs for the plt.text() call.
+    If transform is used, it only needs to be provided here, i.e. not also in plot_kwargs.
 ```
 # Implementation and speed